panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 greet('World'); // => 'Hello, World!'
 ```

-To *define* the function write the `function` keyword followed by its name, params and body: `function greet(who) {...}`.
+Put the `function` keyword followed by its name, params, and body: `function greet(who) {...}`.
+That's a *regular function definition*.

-Then, to *invoke* it, write the function name followed by the arguments: `greet('World')`.
+`greet('World')` is the *regular function invocation*.
+The function `greet('World')` accepts data from the argument.

-You can see that the function `greet(who)` accepts data about who to greet from the argument.
-What if the `who` is a property of an object?
+What if `who` is a property of an object?
+To easily access the properties of an object, things are easier if you attach the function to that object, in other words, create a method on that object.

-You can access the `who` property from the object inside of a method:
+Let's make `greet()` a method on the object `world`:

 ```javascript{4-6}
 const world = {